wjase/jsp-thymeleaf-toolkit/jsp2thymeleaf-sample-jsp/readme.md

 Why?
 Thymeleaf.

 It's shiny.
-It's new.
+It's new(er).
 It doesn't involve compiling code at runtime in a production environment.

 If done right, designers can view templates that will render without needing a server.
 Plus, the folks at Spring have blessed it with simple setup and auto configuration in Spring applications.